Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 One of the main potential health benefits of the carnivore diet is that it can improve blood sugar.
 The Carnivore Diet is a low-sugar, low-carbohydrate diet and just like the keto diet, it can get your body into ketosis.
 According to a 2018 study published in the European Journal of Nutrition, low-carb diets may improve blood sugar and may reduce the risk of being overweight and diabetes (18).

 The carnivore diet may also help to achieve a lean body mass.
-A 2011 study published in Obesity (Silver Spring) has found that a high protein diet may reduce cravings and snacking thus help weight loss and maintenance (13).
+A 2011 study published in Obesity (Silver Spring) has found that a high protein diet may reduce cravings and snacking thus helping weight loss and maintenance (13).
 According to a 2002 clinical trial published in the Journal of American College of Nutrition, a higher protein diet may also improve fat burning and boost metabolism (14).

 Supports Mental Health